aonemd/weatherpin/README.md

 - [X] ~~Get user location and weather using Geolocation API~~
 - [] Add the ability to view weather for multiple locations
 - [] Change the weather in realtime
-- [] Setup and deploy the app on heroku
+- [X] Setup and deploy the app on heroku
+- [] Add the ability for authenticated users to post their weather

 ## License
 See [LICENSE](https://github.com/aonemd/weatherpin/blob/master/LICENSE).